Zechiax/Modrinth.Net/README.md

 ### Unsuccesful API calls

 - If the API call was unsuccessful, the client will throw an `ModrinthApiException` exception
-- This will be thrown if the API call return non-200 status code, or if the response body is not valid JSON
+- This will be thrown if the API call return non-200 status code

 ```csharp
 using Modrinth;